kintone-labs/cli-kintone/README.md

-kintone-ci
+cli-kintone
 ==========

-kintone-ci is a command line utility for kintone.
+cli-kintone is a command line utility for kintone.

 ## Version